 “That's what really inspires me: my personal experiences, things that are going on in the world, the experiences of my loved ones, or just watching the creativity of people that I know.”

+Are there artists, musicians, professionals, concepts, or intellects you collect inspiration from?
+Are there any purposeful throughlines in those things?
 There's not anyone or anything in particular.
 I just go through life experiences, or I meet people, or see things that people that I know have already created, or see what they might be going through.
 That's what really inspires me: my personal experiences, things that are going on in the world, the experiences of my loved ones, or just watching the creativity of people that I know.
 It also just depends on where I'm at, emotionally and mentally at any given moment, I can be inspired by something that many people might think is mundane.
 I got so many notes in my phone where I thought, “I need to write that down so I can think about it later.”

+Was art always what you saw yourself moving towards?
+Do you feel like there is a specific end goal?
 I think about “Is this what I saw myself like doing?” and it absolutely wasn't.
 When I was little and we took art class, I feel like they always showed us specific types of art, like these paintings that I always thought were awful.
 And in my brain I think “That's not very good,” but then I would think, “Maybe I just don't know what I'm looking at.”
 So I didn't think, and I didn't really feel like I was an artist; I was just an adult that made some stuff, and people thought, “Oh, that's really cool.”
 I'm like, “Is it?”
 And then I kept making stuff, and people kept liking it, and then people bought it.
 After I had an installation at the airport at the end of 2022, beginning of 2023, I was walking through the parking lot back to my car, and I looked up at the sky.
 I just busted out laughing.
 I was like, “I'm fucking famous!
 I have art in the airport!”
 Like, I am an artist.
 I got art in the airport.
 I’m doing the thing.

+What has been your favorite piece or works you’ve produced so far?
+Why?
 Every single one of them.
 That question is like which one of my children is my favorite, right?
 I feel like a lot of the time works and pieces can build off of each other, so it can be like a complicated sort of answer in that way where, well, all my projects are all kind of interconnected in certain ways.
 I also don't make things I don't love.
 That's like part of my process.
 If I make something I think is kind of mediocre, I'll keep reworking it and maybe adding to it or taking away from it or altering it until I decide this is it right here.
 I love it now.

+Do you have a preference of creative outlet to work with (writing, art, music, etc)?
+Do you find yourself gravitating towards one purposefully or naturally?
 Definitely spray painting things.
 I don't know why, I love just spray painting things, and words.
 I really love doing things with words, whether it's music, spoken word, or just writing some provocative statement I do.
 Earlier in the year, I published a book called mushroom logic, vol. 1: doves can't cry. that’s stupid.
 It's 100 things that I've written on magic mushrooms.
 When working, I almost feel like the idea tells me what to do, almost like it guides me.
 It’s like “This is the way you need to make this happen.”
 So it's not even like the process is completely up to me.
 I feel like it goes back to: what do I already have on hand?

+In your opinion, what role does art and expression play in society?
+Does this inform your creative process?
 I think there are a number of roles, but the ones I want to talk about right now are spreading ideas or awareness or creating consciousness about something.
 A lot of times people make art or music or write things because that's how they're expressing themselves.
 And it's very powerful for a lot of people who feel like they're overlooked or unseen or unheard.
 So it gives a voice to the voiceless.
 And there, especially in the United States, where we supposedly have free speech, we know that things can be really weird.
 So you can't really always just say what it is you want to say.
 So there's ways you can say it, though, through your art and with a message that can be really clear to you, but it can make other people think and come up with their own interpretation.
 That does inform my creative process because I always think about, what am I?
 What am I trying to do here?
 What do I want people to think about?
 What am I trying to say with this?
 I have a piece called Birth of a Nation, and it's a replica of the Constitution that I've bled all over, and I did not cut myself to bleed on it.
 So, you know, it's like, for me that represents, you know, all of the blood, sweat and tears that Black and Brown people have put into creating this country.

+How do you handle live performances?
+What advice would you give a beginner performer?
 I don't even know if I have a way that I handle performances.
 I just do them.
 I do still get nervous.
 And I always am, like, “I can't wait till this is over,” and then when it's over, I'm, like, “Oh, man, that was really fun.
 I'll do it again.
 I love it.”
 I've always loved being on stage in front of people since I was a little girl.
 Being an entertainer is something I've always wanted to do.
 For beginning performers, I would say to just practice and perform at events when you can, even if there's only two people there, perform as if there's 200 there.
 And if you should get nervous, you should be nervous.
 When you get nervous, you're, like, “Oh no, I'm gonna mess up and be horrible, or they're gonna hate it.”
 Or “Oh, are they gonna think that I suck?
 Are they gonna be worried about what I have on?”
 You need to remind yourself that they came there to see you perform.
 So go give them what they came to see you do.

+How can the Pittsburgh community continue to support your work?
 Hire me for things!
 Art commissions or live performances.
 I also DJ.
 I'm currently working on something called the Gallery of Rejected Art.
 That's all I'm gonna say about it.
 Just watch out for the Gallery of Rejected Art.